cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 - :ref:`viewing lineage <http-restful-api-metadata-lineage>`
 - :ref:`update notifications <http-restful-api-metadata-notifications>`

+Metadata keys, values, and tags must conform to the CDAP :ref:`supported characters
+<supported-characters>`, and are limited to 50 characters in length.
+Note that tags cannot
+include hyphens or underscores (``- _``) while property keys and values can.
+The entire metadata object associated with a single entity is limited to 10K bytes in size.

+There is one reserved word for property keys and values: *tag*, either as ``tag`` or ``TAG``.
+Tags have no reserved words.

 In this API, ``<base-url>`` is as described under :ref:`Conventions
 <http-restful-api-conventions>`.
-Metadata keys, values, and tags must conform to the CDAP :ref:`supported characters
-<supported-characters>`, and are limited to 50 characters in length.
-The entire metadata
-object associated with a single entity is limited to 10K bytes in size.

 .. _http-restful-api-metadata-properties: